-UK's CMA says Apple agrees to be 'more upfront' with iPhone users on battery health
+Apple more upfront with iPhone users on battery health: UK watchdog

 The Competition and Markets Authority (CMA) said it raised consumer law concerns with the tech company last year after finding people were not being warned clearly that their phone’s performance could slow down following a 2017 software update designed to manage demands on the battery.

+Since the CMA raised its concerns, Apple had already started to be more upfront with iPhone users, the regulator said.

+Apple was fined by Italy’s anti-trust watchdog in October last year for failing to give customers clear information about how to maintain or when to replace batteries, following complaints that the company used software updates to slow down their mobile phones.

-Reporting by Justin George Varghese in Bengaluru; Editing by Bernard Orr
+Reporting by Justin George Varghese in Bengaluru; Editing by Bernard Orr and Louise Heavens